hamza98dev/Docker-laravel-vue-nginx/README.md

 2) Verify credentials of mysql container in docker-compose.yml

-3)verify nginx conf
+3) verify nginx conf

+4) Change DB_HOST to db in docker-compose

-and docker-compose up
+and docker-compose up 🎆🎆🎆🎆🎆🎆🎆